Lisa van Ginneken

 Lisa Mianti van Ginneken ([ˈlisaː vɑŋ ˈɣɪnəkə(n)]; born 28 June 1972) is a Dutch politician of the social liberal party Democrats 66 (D66).
 She worked as a software developer and later gave organizational trainings.
-She started serving as chair of the organization Transvisie in 2017 and became a member of parliament after the 2021 general election.
+She started serving as chair of the organization Transvisie in 2017.
+She became a member of parliament after the 2021 general election.
 Van Ginneken is the first transgender person to be elected into the Dutch House of Representatives, where she is her party's spokesperson for IT, privacy, family law, and mobility.

 Early life and career

 Van Ginneken was born and raised in Oosterhout, North Brabant with her two older sisters, and her father was an electrician.
 She attended its secondary school Mgr.
 Frencken College at havo level for seven years.
 While a teenager, she developed games for the Commodore 64 to earn some extra money.
 Between 1991 and 1995, she studied business informatics at the West-Brabant University of Applied Sciences.
 Van Ginneken started her career as a software developer at TAS Groep and became a manager and consultant at Inter Access Cens in 1997.
 She subsequently worked for Verdonck Klooster & Associates as a senior consultant in the years 2000–2006.
 Van Ginneken founded her own business, Grip op ICT, in the latter year, working as a consultant, coach, and trainer.
 She owned another company, cnxy, where she served as an organizational change manager, coach, and trainer starting in 2014.

 In October 2017, Van Ginneken became chair of Transvisie, an advocacy group that represents the interests of transgender persons in the Netherlands, beside her job.
 She had served there as a coordinator since 2016 and had also been a board member for about half a year.
 Van Ginneken also became a member of the advisory board of the Netherlands Institute for Human Rights in October 2019.